NeuroTechX/ntx_slack_archive/eegdata.md

  >so, each 'new' location is just a linear weighted combination of the subjects elctrodes, where the weights are derived from the full correlation matrix

+11/8/2017 11:38 PM

+ **alexandre.barachant** :

+ >it's actually a very good idea. and i think we can use that to find common representation of EEG signal (for transfert between dataset, or interpolation, etc)